 in their are doing the stand-alone major.
 For more information consult

 When do I need to declare my track?

-their specific track.
-A full list of advisors and the selection process are
+advisor for that specific track.
+A full list of advisors and the selection process

 How do I do a self-designed track?
 I'm not sure how much freedom one has or how the process goes?

 For more information on the requirements and the process, visit

 the Self-Design Track.